 • Consider your available resources, including time, budget, and personnel.
 Some sales techniques, like in-depth advice-driven selling, may require more time and skilled personnel, while others, like automated email campaigns, might be more resource-efficient.

-A lot will also depend on how well you can analyze what your customers are saying.
+Much will also depend on how well you can analyze what your customers say.
 Reflect on the customerspeak hidden throughout the process of sales.
 Any successful sales team prioritizes customer’s needs above all else.
-A well-researched customer-centric approach–regardless of which technique is chosen– is bound to yield great results because it is sure to solve targeted customer problems.
+A well-researched customer-centric approach–regardless of which technique is chosen– is bound to yield great results because it will solve targeted customer problems.